st-matskevich/go-vss/README.md

-# Golang VSS module
+# Golang VSS CGO-free module
 Windows API bindings for the `Volume Shadow Copy Service` in Golang for 32 and 64-bit systems.
 Enables the user to duplicate entire drives during runtime without any file access issues.
 The API bindings are accompanied by a simple CLI tool that creates and symlinks Shadow Copies of a given drive.
+Uses syscalls and go-ole to avoid CGo.
 ## Build
 You can either import the vss API bindings into your project or use the CLI application.
 The CLI application can be built with the following command: